 ICMP’s Access and Participation Plan focuses our activities on improving access, success and progression for the following groups in particular:

-In the first instance, a range of bursaries and scholarships has been developed to enable increased access for deserving students.
+In the first instance, a range of bursaries have been developed to support students from specific underrepresented groups to be able to engage and succeed in their studies.
 These can be found here.

 About Access and Participation Plans